apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### `useSubscription`

 We can type our `useSubscription` hooks the same way we typed our `useQuery` and ` useMutation` hooks.
-Using the generated `gql` function to define our GraphQL subscriptions, we ensure that we type our subscriptions' variables and return data:
+Using the generated `gql` function to define our GraphQL subscriptions, we ensure that we type our subscription variables and return data:

 ```tsx
 import React from 'react';